 There is a tray there for outgoing post including internal post to the rest of the university.
 If you leave private mail there to be posted, then obviously you are expected to put a stamp on it.

-The coffee room is on the first floor (room 123) and is for use by all staff and research students.
+The Sloman Lounge is on the Upper Ground floor and is for use by all staff and research students.

 There are toilets on every floor of the Computer Science building (towards the rear stair-wells) and kitchens on the first and second floors.
 Kitchens are for use by staff and research students, so feel free to make yourself a drink or warm up food in the microwaves.
 The school provides tea bags and milk.
 Although there are some mugs and cutlery in each kitchen, it's a really good idea to bring in your own.
 This means that there will always be enough mugs for visitors and you'll always know where yours is when you want it.